-Conservation Measures Proposed: Part of the Black Lands (about 124 ha) are currently being considered for designation as a provincial Ecological Reserve.
-There may be a need to manage gull populations for the benefit of nesting terns on Tabusintac Bar.
+Conservation Measures Proposed: There may be a need to manage gull populations and human use of the area for the benefit of nesting Terns in the area.

-There exists a proposal for securing the entire barrier beach and additional habitat for the nearby Great Blue Heron colony and Osprey nesting areas.
+There exists a proposal for securing the entire barrier beach.
 This would be undertaken through a proposed project of the Eastern Habitat Joint Venture of the North American Waterfowl Management Plan.
 In addition to land acquisition, this proposal outlines the promotion of stewardship among shoreline owners to secure these habitats through landowner agreements.